ARION

 Chapter Fifteen - Missing Marker Mystery

 Arion-1 was quiet.
-Aside of frozen embryos and mature livestock still in cryo, there was no life aboard – at least not in the biological sense.
+Aside of frozen embryos and mature livestock still in cryo yet to be decanted, there was no life aboard – at least not in the biological sense.
 The master of the interstellar vessel was life of an artificial nature, and although technically without gender, the Synthetic Intelligence was generally referred to with a masculine name reflecting the vessel itself.

 Arion never slept and was always busy.
 Although the tachyon drive was now silent and would no longer serve the great ship to cross the void between stars, it had done its intended job well.
 Part of that system would remain active as long as necessary, providing power to the onboard systems still in use.
 Numerous integrations had been completely shut down as no longer necessary, but others were still useful tools for the maintenance and continued operation even with the ship parked in geosynchronous orbit.